 We actively collaborate with a student’s extended support team, and welcome professionals to spend time with a student on campus if beneficial.
 MCP does not provide behavioral or mental health services.
-Students that benefit most from a therapeutic learning environment and have a primary behavioral or emotional diagnosis are not adequately supported at MCP.
+Students who benefit most from a therapeutic learning environment and have a primary behavioral or emotional diagnosis are not adequately supported at MCP.

 MCP staff receive between one and five hours of professional training in learning differences weekly.
 While we do not provide direct therapeutic supports, we provide a safe and nurturing community where students can learn, be themselves and mature at their own pace.